Tactics/cf_developer_docs/source/includes/12_authentication_oidc.html.md

 7. Client receives a response that contains an ID Token and Access Token in the response body.
 8. Client validates the ID token and retrieves the End-User's Subject Identifier.

-It is beyond the scope of this document to get into more detail.
+It is beyond the scope of this document to get into more detail, but you can easily test this flow on [openidconnect.net](https://openidconnect.net/).

 ### OIDC Token